hujhax/austin-improv-wiki/Troupes/Deep Turtle.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>Deep Turtle went through 6 levels of classes together at the Hideout Theatre, creating class t-shirts and a class song along the way.
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Deep Turtle went through 6 levels of classes together at the Hideout Theatre, creating class t-shirts and a class song along the way.
 They are still together for the love of each other and the love of improv.
 Deep Turtle lives!</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>We have been working on the format that probably has another name but we call "Sidetracked Yo-Yo".
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We have been working on the format that probably has another name but we call "Sidetracked Yo-Yo".
 We start with a simple base scene, then once a past event or separate event is mentioned, we transition to that scene.
 We do that roughly 5-6 times, and then we reverse and go back through all of the scenes and resolve them until we get back to the original base scene.</blockquote>

 ## Media
 ### Photos